 Deseret News has one of the strongest road race fields in the state of Utah.
 If you are a "local elite" and would like to be considered for a comp entry, please email [email protected]

 We do not provide refunds.
-You can transfer to a different race distance on July 23, 2022 (ie marathon to half marathon, half marathon to 10k, etc), but must contact us before July 21st.
+You can transfer to a different race distance on race day - July 22, 2023 (ie marathon to half marathon, half marathon to 10k, etc), but must contact us before July 20th.
 If you move to a more expensive race you will need to pay the extra cost, no partial refunds will be given if you move to a lower race.
 You can also switch your registration to another runner prior to July 21st.
 A final option is to defer to a later year, but we need to be contacted by July 1 in order to defer.
 Please contact us at [email protected]

 Quite cool in the mountains but when you hit the valley expect an immediate and significant increase in temperature.
 Can vary in the valley from 70 to 85 degrees depending on your pace.